patrick-kidger/signatory/README.rst

 ---
 * What's the difference between Signatory and iisignature_?

-The essential difference (and indeed the reason for Signatory's existence) is that iisignature is CPU-only, whilst Signatory is for both CPU and GPU, to provide the speed necessary for machine learning.
-(In particular this removes the need to copy data back and forth between the CPU and the GPU.) iisignature is NumPy-based, whilst Signatory is for PyTorch.
+The essential difference (and the reason for Signatory's existence) is that iisignature is limited to the CPU, whilst Signatory is for both CPU and GPU.
+This allows Signatory to run *much* faster.
+(See the next question.)
+Other than that, iisignature is NumPy-based, whilst Signatory is for PyTorch.
 There are also a few differences in the provided functionality; each package provides a few operations that the other doesn't.

-* I'm only using the CPU.
-Does it matter whether I use Signatory or iisignature_?
+* What's the difference in speed between Signatory and iisignature_?

-Not particularly!
+Depends on your CPU and GPU, really.
+But to throw some numbers out there: on the CPU, Signatory tends to be about twice as fast.
+With the GPU, it's roughly 65 times as fast.

+* I get an ImportError when I try to install Signatory.

+You probably haven't installed PyTorch.
+Do that, then run ``pip`` to install Signatory.

+* How do I backpropagate through the signature transform?

+Just call ``.backward()`` like you normally would in PyTorch!

 .. _iisignature: https://github.com/bottler/iisignature